questdb/py-tsbs-benchmark/README.md

 database insert operations.

-Our performance improvements for just serializing to an in-memory ILP buffer are even better: Single threaded serialization performance is ~60x faster and ~290x faster when it's possible to serialize in parallel (when the Pandas column types hold data directly and not through Python objects).
+Our performance improvements for just serializing to an in-memory ILP buffer are even better: Single-threaded serialization performance is ~60x faster and ~290x faster when it's possible to serialize in parallel (when the Pandas column types hold data directly and not through Python objects).